In loving memory of Patryk Alexander his favorite recipe Apple Cinnamon Muffins

-My son Maxwell on the other hand….I can not keep food out of his mouth!
+My son Maxwell on the other hand….I can not keep food out of his mouth.
 The joy and excitement on his face before mealtime is quite funny.
-It seems as though each meal time is his birthday or a holiday.
-Sometimes even to snap him out of a tantrum I’ll say “I think its snack time” and sure enough he jumps up from whatever screaming fit and runs to his highchair giggling in excitement!
-I know I will not always be able to use this tactic, but for now it helps.
-Years later making these muffins with my son Maxwell fills me with joy.
+It seems as though each meal time is his birthday or a special celebration.
+Sometimes while desperate to snap him out of a tantrum I’ll say “I think its snack time” and sure enough he jumps up from whatever screaming fit and runs to his highchair giggling in excitement 🙂 I know I will not always be able to use this tactic, but for now it works.
+Years later making these Apple Cinnamon Muffins with my son Maxwell fills me with joy.
 I will continue to use this recipe as a gate way to tell beautiful stories of Maxwell’s brother Patryk.
 Now holding on tightly to these new memories of just my son and myself cooking, sharing memories of someone we love!

 My favorite way to enjoy these Apple Cinnamon Muffins is to slice it in half and spread fresh whipped butter on each side!